vandroogenbroeckmarc/doi2bib/README.md

 # doibib : yet another tool to generate a BiBTeX entry based on a DOI

 Specificities of this package:
-- corrects misformed DOIs fields
+- corrects misformed DOI fields
-- replaces keys (IDs) by a consistant key nomenclature.
+- replaces keys (IDs) by a key nomenclature containind the first author'name, the year of publication and the first word(s) of the title.
 - substitutes journal or proceedings names by a _STRING_ macro if available, and suggests a short abbreviation otherwise.
 - transform unicode characters into ASCII 7 bits characters.
 - handles capitalized letters in the title whenever possible.
 - guesses page numbers automatically when the web page mentions it or the PDF is available.
-- offer the possibility to switch from long names to short names (for journal or proceedings that have a _STRING_ macro)
+- offers the possibility to switch from long names to short names (for journal or proceedings that have a _STRING_ macro).
-- works for many publishers and including preprints (arXiv, PsyArXiv, bioRxiv)
+- works for many publishers and including preprints (arXiv, PsyArXiv, bioRxiv).

-Examples on how to use it:
+## Examples on how to use it:

-- doi2bib 10.1109/TIP.2010.2101613  (simple usage)
+> doi2bib 10.1109/TIP.2010.2101613  _(simple usage)_ <br>
-- doi2bib -v 10.1109/CVPR42600.2020.01314  (simple usage, moderate verbosity)
+> doi2bib -v 10.1109/CVPR42600.2020.01314  _(simple usage, moderate verbosity)_ <br>
-- doi2bib -vv https://doi.org/10.48550/arXiv.2210.02365  (with the complete URL, verbose mode)
+> doi2bib -vv https://doi.org/10.48550/arXiv.2210.02365  _(with the complete URL, verbose mode)_ <br>

 ## Instructions for installation